TerraFirmaCraft/Documentation/1.16.x/worldgen/surface-builders.md

 ### Normal

-This is the same as the vanilla default surface builder, with the one exception that the underwater material is ignored, and the TFC Underwater surface builder is used instead.
+This is a TFC modified version of the vanilla default surface builder.
+Instead of using `underwater_material` it will use the Underwater surface builder instead.

 - Type: `tfc:normal`
-- Config: See vanilla (`underwater_material` is ignored)
+- Config:
+  - `top_material`: A [Lenient BlockState](../common-types/#lenient-blockstate) representing the top material.
+  - `under_material`: A [Lenient BlockState](../common-types/#lenient-blockstate) representing the subsurface material.

 ### Thin

 This is a variant of the normal surface builder, that places no under material.
 It is used in TFC's canyon biomes.

 - Type: `tfc:thin`
-- Config: See vanilla (`underwater_material` is ignored)
+- Config:
+  - `top_material`: A [Lenient BlockState](../common-types/#lenient-blockstate) representing the top material.
+  - `under_material`: A [Lenient BlockState](../common-types/#lenient-blockstate) representing the subsurface material.

 ### Badlands

 This surface builder will do different things above and below a specific y value (between 110 and 114, that varies by location).
 Beneath this cutoff, this surface builder will place one layer of TFC Red and Brown sand in an alternating pattern - similar to vanilla badlands.
 Above this layer, it will function as the TFC normal surface builder.

 - Type: `tfc:thin`
-- Config: See vanilla (`underwater_material` is ignored)
+- Config:
+  - `top_material`: A [Lenient BlockState](../common-types/#lenient-blockstate) representing the top material.
+  - `under_material`: A [Lenient BlockState](../common-types/#lenient-blockstate) representing the subsurface material.

 ### Mountains

 This surface builder acts as a thin surface builder, but will also place patches of gravel, stone, and cobblestone.

 - Type: `tfc:mountains`
-- Config: See vanilla (`underwater_material` is ignored)
+- Config: None

 ### Shore